ClaudiuSonica/bean-coffee/README.md

 Feel free to explore the codebase and the accompanying documentation to gain insights into my development skills and methodologies.

-For any inquiries or collaboration opportunities, please contact me at your-email@example.com.
+For any inquiries or collaboration opportunities, please contact me at csonica95@gmail.com.

 Thank you for reviewing my Coffee Shop Landing Page mockup! ☕️👨‍💻

-Sincerely,
+Sincerely,\n
-Claudiu Sonica
+Claudiu Sonica\n
 csonica95@gmail.com